 Can I deactivate Really Simple SSL after activating SSL?

-The below article refers to Really Simple SSL >4.0.
-Version before 4.0 will revert to http when you deactivate in the plugins overview page, and stay on https if you use the option on the settings page.
+The below article refers to Really Simple SSL 4.0 and upwards.
+Versions prior to 4.0 will revert the site to http when deactivating the plugin within the plugins overview page (Plugins -> Installed Plugins), and remain on https when using the option on the Settings page instead.

 Really Simple SSL is built to be very lightweight: the majority of the files are not even loaded when a visitor requests the frontpage.
-If you have not yet enabled SSL in Really Simple SSL, deactivating the plugin will do nothing except deactivating the plugin itself.
-If you have enabled SSL, when you click “deactivate” on the plugins overview page, you will get a popup which offers you two options:
+If you have not yet enabled SSL in Really Simple SSL, deactivating the plugin will do nothing except for deactivating the plugin itself.
+If you had enabled SSL, clicking “Deactivate” on the plugins overview page will display a pop-up which offers two options:

 – Deactivate, and revert to http